 R2: C1 – sc 1, ch 2, sk 2, sc 1 in each fsc to end.

-using the special stitches, complete the following rows – remember that “sc” and “dc” below refers to the stitch patterns above in the special stitches, here and throughout – unless otherwise indicated.
+using the special stitch patterns mentioned above, complete the following rows – remember that “sc” and “dc” below refers to the stitch patterns above in the special stitches, here and throughout – unless otherwise indicated.

-Lay piece flat with button hole on your left side.
-Measure 5” down edge.
+Lay piece flat with buttonhole on your left side.
+Measure 5” down the edge.
 Place st marker.
 Mine was 14 sts and I placed my st marker in the 15th st.

 Work the sc pattern until you reach your first st marker (mine was 63 sts).
 Count the number of sts in your armhole.
 Chain that number of sts (mine was 26).